Naliwe/bitBurnerTsProject/README.md

 - `re`: I like make, sue me :|
 - `webserver`: runs the tiny webserver that will serve your scripts so that you can `wget` them from the game.
+  - Careful with the server, CORS are activated, so do not serve any sensitive data!
+You never know~

 ## TypeScript compiler configuration (`tsconfig.json`)